From the receptionist at the front door to top executives, people want to be treated fairly.

 Our employee survey research findings show that when managers treat others fairly,

-- employees are more satisfied
+- employees are more satisfied and engaged

 - there is less blame and conflict in workteams.